FBI seeks motive for fiery van crash at California air base

-A 51-year-old man drove a flaming minivan loaded with propane tanks and gasoline cans through the main gate of a major Northern California Air Force base, authorities said Friday, but said the driver had no known links to terrorism.
+Investigators are working around the clock as they struggle to determine why a man with no apparent ties to terrorism drove a flaming minivan full of propane tanks and gasoline cans through the main gate of a major Northern California Air Force Base this week.

-FBI agent Sean Ragan said Hafiz Kazi was found dead inside the Kia minivan Wednesday evening shortly after barreling through the main gate of Travis Air Force Base and crashing.
+Hafiz Kazi, 51, died in the Kia minivan Wednesday night after veering through the gate at Travis Air Force Base and crashing, FBI agent Sean Ragan said Friday.
+Kazi had no known links to terrorism, did not leave behind a manifesto or any threats or explanation, and a video found on a cellphone provided no clue.

-Ragan said five propane tanks, three one-gallon size gas cans and several lighters were found in the van along with three phones and a gym bag with "personal effects."
-Ragan said "we don't have any nexus to terrorism at this point," but investigators haven't determined a motive.

-"Why did this individual end up at the front gate of Travis Air Force Base on fire, that's something we want to know, and the public wants to know," Ragan said.
+"Why did this individual end up at the front gate of Travis Air Base on fire and now deceased?
+We don't have the answers to that," Ragan said.
+"We've got a significant amount of investigators assigned to it night and day since this occurred....
+They will continue at it until we get those answers."

+Investigators know of no one else associated with the incident nor any threats to air base or the community.

 Never miss a local story.

-"There is no evidence of religious affiliation," Ragan said.
+"We don't have any evidence of any religious affiliation or anything at this point," Ragan said.
 "As of right now, we know of no other associates."

+Investigators have interviewed some of Kazi's acquaintances and are working on some search warrants, he said.
+They also are scouring social media, so far without result.

 About 10,000 people live and work on the base 55 miles (88 kilometers) northeast of San Francisco.